 - Learn how to edit your clips and use a smartphone app to create a video news story.

 - Use a variety apps to create PDFs, edit photographs and colour grade video.

 - Launch video news stories online using social media and web sites.

 The course tutor, Bill Shepherd, is a production editor at The Guardian and The Observer newspapers.
-He is a member of the Guild of Television Cameramen.
+He is a member of the Guild of Television Camera Professionals.

 Location: NCTJ office, Newport, Essex

 Date: 17 October 2017 or to be set according to delegates' needs

 Required equipment: Delegates will need to bring an iPhone, iPad or Android device.
 If you have any queries please contact us.

 To book a place, please complete the form below.